malandrakisgeo/deld-httpclient/README.md

 ## Future plans
-As of 3/2023, there is no intention of turning DELD-Httpclient to a fully-operational framework comparable to Feign or Spring's WebClient.
+As of 12/2023, there is no intention of turning DELD-Httpclient to a fully-operational framework comparable to Feign or Spring's WebClient.

-However, there is the intention of making it support Asynchronous communication.

 ## Contributing